nickbrandt/GitLab/doc/user/project/merge_requests/creating_merge_requests.md

 ## Creating new merge requests

 You can start creating a new merge request by clicking the **New merge request** button on the **Merge Requests** page in a project.
-Then you must choose a source project and branch with your changes, and the target project and branch where you want to merge the changes into.
-Click on **Compare branches and continue** to start filling in the merge request details.
+Then you must choose the source project and branch that contain your changes, and the target project and branch where you want to merge the changes into.
+Click on **Compare branches and continue** to go to the next step and start filling in the merge request details.

 When viewing the commits on a branch in **Repository > Commits**, you can click on the **Create merge request** button, and a new merge request will be started using